mojothemonkey2/TCL_Guide/README.md

 * If IMG firmware results in black screen, you can try upgrade from this with a newer OTA version, using the power off>on method.

 # Timeshift / PVR
-On my UK model, the TV app includes the Actions for Timeshift and PVR, but the menus lack the option to call them. \
+On my UK model, the TV app includes the Actions for Timeshift and PVR, but the TV menus lack the option to call them. \
-But we can still use these features if we can configure our own button mapping or menu for them. \
+However we can still use these features if we can configure our own button mapping or menu for them.

 ## Requirements
 * A USB stick.
 Suggest reasonable size, eg 8GB+.